Azure/ResourceModules/modules/network/network-manager/security-admin-configuration/rule-collection/README.md

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via a Globally Unique Identifier (GUID).

 - Required: No
 - Type: bool
 - Default: `True`

-### Parameter: `name`

-The name of the admin rule collection.
-- Required: Yes
-- Type: string

-### Parameter: `networkManagerName`

-The name of the parent network manager.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `rules`

 List of rules for the admin rules collection.
 Security admin rules allows enforcing security policy criteria that matches the conditions set.
 Warning: A rule collection without rule will cause a deployment configuration for security admin goal state in network manager to fail.

 - Required: Yes
 - Type: array

-### Parameter: `securityAdminConfigurationName`

-The name of the parent security admin configuration.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ## Outputs